Nikki0312/ceaser-encrypt/README.md

 # ceaser-encrypt

-A python script that encodea and decrypt a message into caear cipher.
+A python script that encrypt and decrypt a message into casear cipher.

-I am new in this if anyeror comes issue a request.

-Or help in getting my code debug.

-Tell me error.